Judge Overrules Intern’s Service Dog Lawsuit Against Hospital

 Seek Legal Assistance Today

 The law provides accommodations for employees with disabilities.
-Seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+Seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our employment lawyers specialize in many areas of law, including FMLA, unpaid wages, and overtime.
 Whatever your employment issue is, please reach out for a consultation.